Save Tax with full body checkups starting at ₹ 1099

 • All modes of online payment are accepted

-• Refunds will be credited back to the source of payment within 3 hours of order cancellation.
+• Refunds will be credited back to the source of payment within 5-7 working days of order cancellation.

 References